themotleycoder-zz/galileowebserver/README.md

 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-you will need to use the following command to clean the issue up
+you will need to use the following command to clean the issue up (replace the number in the parens - in this case 8 - with line number given in the error message)

         perl -pi -e 's/\Q$_// if ($. == 8);' ~/.ssh/known_hosts